AlienFinance/multisig-tx-builder/README.md

-# Multisig-Tx-Builder-Blast
+# Multisig-Tx-Builder

 A tool to build batched transactions with foundry script and create on Safe Multisig Wallets.

 Implemented Github workflow to create batched tx on Safe when merged to main branch.
-Just add `PRIVATE_KEY` in your [repo secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
+Just add `PRIVATE_KEY` in your [repo secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) and also `ETH_RPC_URL`.

 Uses [forge-safe](https://github.com/ind-igo/forge-safe) under the hood.